 Choose between five “decks” of cards, including Superstars, Blockbuster Movies, Favorite Fictional Characters, On the Road and Animals Gone Wild.
 Alexa provides clues and you try to guess as many secret words as you can in 90 seconds.
 Say “pass” to skip a secret word and “hint” to get a new clue.

 Twenty Questions is possibly the most well-known of the spoken word games Alexa can play.
 Whereas other Alexa games may test your guessing ability, Twenty Questions challenges Alexa herself to impress you with her super ability to guess your secret word.
 She’ll provide you with a category, like “animal,” and you think of a word she has to guess.

 Alexa will then ask a series of questions.
 Does it have feathers?
 Is it larger than a microwave?
 Can you find it in a zoo?
 You can answer with yes, no, unknown, irrelevant, sometimes, probably or doubtful.
 In addition to animals, Alexa can also guess vegetables, minerals and music-related secret words.

-Love anagrams?
-That’s exactly what you’ll get with Gram Slam.
+Love solving anagrams?
+That’s exactly what you’ll do in Gram Slam.
 While you can certainly play the audio-only version on an Amazon Echo or Echo Dot, this game is more easily enjoyed with a display.
 So, if you’ve got an Echo Show or a Fire tablet in Show Mode, you’re all set for this Alexa game.

 For each anagram, the game will provide you with a category (like “fantasy world”), the word length, the letters you need to use and the number of remaining lives.
 Choose between singleplayer, two-player and daily bonus modes.
 The game increases in difficulty as you level up.
 Need some help?
 Fire up our anagram solver for when you get stumped.